jq-rs/mles-rs/README.md

 Every connection has also 32-bit connection id (CID) which equals to the lowest 4 bytes of SipHash key.
 If a Mles server has a CID as part of an active connection, it MUST drop further incoming connections with the same CID.
 This allows effectively autonomous loop protection in case peer servers are configured into a topology that creates a loop.

-In case Mles server is restarted, Mles peer server MAY provide history data for the Mles server as a resynchronization for those channels that is has the history available.
+In case Mles server is restarted, Mles peer server, or even an Mles client, MAY provide history data for the Mles server as a resynchronization for those channels that is has the history available.
 This allows distributed data protection for the channel information.

 Mles clients and servers are independent of IP version and do not use IP broadcast or multicast.
 An Mles server MAY be configured to use IP anycast.